Bataan Death March

-The march was characterized by severe physical abuse and wanton killings.
-After the war, the Japanese commander, General Masaharu Homma and two of his officers, Major General Yoshitaka Kawane and Colonel Kurataro Hirano, were tried by United States military commissions for war crimes and sentenced to death on charges of failing to prevent their subordinates from committing war crimes.
-Homma was executed in 1946, while Kawane and Hirano were executed in 1949.
+The march was characterized by severe physical abuse and wanton killings, including the Pantingan River massacre during which up to 400 prisoners were executed.
+POWs who fell or were caught on the ground were shot.
+After the war, the Japanese commander, General Masaharu Homma and two of his officers, Major General Yoshitaka Kawane and Colonel Kurataro Hirano, were tried by United States military commissions for war crimes and sentenced to death on charges of failing to prevent their subordinates from committing atrocities.
+Homma was executed in 1946, and Kawane and Hirano in 1949.